Mathijs-Bakker/Extenject/README.md

         }
         ```

-    1. **ByNewGameObjectInstaller** - Initialize subcontainer by instantiating a empty game object, attaching GameObjectContext, and then installing using the given installer.
+    1. **ByNewGameObjectInstaller** - Initialize subcontainer by instantiating an empty game object, attaching GameObjectContext, and then installing using the given installer.
 This approach is very similar to ByInstaller except has the following advantages:

         - Any ITickable, IInitializable, IDisposable, etc. bindings will be called properly
         - Any new game objects that are instantiated inside the subcontainer will be parented underneath the game object context object